Sony RX1R II vs A6000

-The side-by-side display below illustrates the physical size and weight of the Sony RX1R II and the Sony A6000.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the RX1R II – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Sony RX1R II and the Sony A6000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX1R II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is notably larger (9 percent) than the Sony RX1R II.
 In this context, it is worth noting that neither the RX1R II nor the A6000 are weather-sealed.